 After having the HPV vaccine your child could also feel tired or have body aches.

 Serious reactions like allergic reactions are extremely rare.
 If your child reacts in an unexpected way, seek medical advice straight away.

-If you have any concerns about potential side effects of vaccines, talk to the Immunisation information Line on 02 5124 9800.
+If you have any concerns about potential side effects of vaccines, complete the Immunisation Adverse Event Reporting Form (online form) or talk to the Immunisation Information Line on 02 5124 9800.

 More information on the possible side effects of these vaccines is available in the Department of Health Australian Immunisation Handbook.